ThomWright/ThomWright.github.io/_posts/2022-02-01-validating-config.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`));
 ```

-This would work, but there are several problems with this approach.
+Which would work, but there are several problems with this approach.
 Let's address some of them individually.

 ## Missing values